 Does Buskaid teach only stringed instruments?

-On Saturdays every student is given the chance to go to a lesson in Alexander Technique, given by Nanette Anderson.
 From time to time Jill Richards, Buskaid’s pianist Trustee, comes down to the Music School to work with the more advanced students, often on their exam repertoire.

 Does Buskaid close during the holidays?